Blog

 • Open the Insulation and Air Sealing ROI tool and enter your rates and bills.

-• Take 10 photos in your attic: existing insulation depth, attic hatch, any can lights, plumbing stacks, bath fan ducts, and chimney or flue chases.
+• Take 10 photos in your attic: existing insulation depth, the attic hatch, any can lights, plumbing stacks, bath fan ducts, and the chimney or flue chase.

 • Write down three facts: